-NAQT computes "D-values" to issue invitations to its Intercollegiate Championship Tournament (ICT) and Community College Championship Tournament (CCCT) to teams that did not qualify automatically.
-The inputs to the D-values are teams’ performances at the Sectional Championship Tournaments (SCTs) and Community College Sectional Championship Tournaments (CC SCTs).
+NAQT computes “D-Values” to issue invitations to its Intercollegiate Championship Tournament (ICT) and Community College Championship Tournament (CCCT).
+The inputs to the D-Values are teams’ performances at the Sectional Championship Tournaments (SCTs) and Community College Sectional Championship Tournaments (CC SCTs).

-The system is based on, and named for, a proposal by NAQT writer Dwight Wynne, a quiz bowler at Capistrano Valley High School, UCLA, and UC-Irvine.
+The system is based on, and named for, a proposal by former NAQT writer Dwight Wynne, who played quiz bowl at Capistrano Valley High School, UCLA, and UC-Irvine.

 The system makes use of these statistics: